Most Powerful Ancient Greek Gods and Goddesses

 Typical of most ancient Greek gods, Poseidon had his fair share of consorts and lovers.
 Examples of Poseidon’s consorts are Amphitrite, Aphrodite, Demeter, and the nymphs Theophane and Arethusa.
 During the ancient Roman era, Poseidon was known as the god Neptune.

 Hades governed the realm of the lifeless (the Underworld), with which he was occasionally tantamount.
 The frigid ruler of the netherworld was part of the little number of Greek gods that came by as being detached.
 He was not the decisive voice of justice of the souls that roamed his territory nor did he give out their sentences for iniquities done during their time on earth.
-Nevertheless, he was sly; he deceived Persephone into consuming charmed pomegranate seeds.
+Nevertheless, he was sly; he deceived the goddess Persephone into consuming charmed pomegranate seeds.
 Hence, she had to stay a part of the year with him.

 Some of Hades’s offspring include Zagreus, Macaria and Plutus.
 In the Roman pantheon of gods, Hades was known as Dis Pater.
 In some cases he was called Orcus.